semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 mainly happens because these are the commands that allow you to work with resources.

+### Resources

+There exist two kinds of resources: `secret` and `project`.
+Each resource is uniquely identified by its name.

+#### Secrets

+You can consider a `secret` as a place where you can store your sensitive data.

+Each `secret` is associated with a single organization.
+In other words, a `secret` belongs to an organization.
+In order to use a specific `secret` you should be connected to its organization.

+#### Projects

+A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
+As a result each Semaphore 2.0 project has a one-to-one relationship with a GitHub repository.

+However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects.
+Additionally, the same project can exist under multiple Semaphore 2.0 organizations and that deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
+Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

+Last, you can use the same project name under multiple organizations but you cannot use the same project name more than once under a single organization.

 ### sem create

 The `sem create` command is used for creating new resources and should always